-Greater Western Sydney is comfortable with how its contract talks are progressing with its young stars Jonathon Patton and Jeremy Clayton.
+Greater Western Sydney is comfortable with how its contract talks are progressing with its young stars Jonathon Patton and Jeremy Cameron.

-"What's been in the forefront of [Patton's] mind ... is just getting him right and back playing, so there's no particular hurry from that point of view," Giants chief executive Dave Matthews told AFL.com.au on Tuesday.
+"What's been in the forefront of [Patton's] mind ... is just getting him right and back playing, so there's no particular hurry from that point of view," Giants chief executive Dave Matthews said.

 "And with Jeremy Cameron, he's been at the club for a significant period of time already.
 He came a year earlier than the rest of the players and has settled in very well and we're confident that we can progress discussions with Jeremy."